-Pupil Premium 2021-2022
+Pupil Premium 2022-2023

-Please note there is no national data for two years and Covid has had an impact on the delivery of provision and the pupils' attendance in school.
+Please note there was no national data for two years (2019-2020 and 2020-2021) and Covid had an impact on the delivery of provision and the pupils' attendance in school in those years.

 In April 2011 the Government introduced the Pupil Premium Grant.
 This additional grant funding is allocated to pupils who are "Looked after" by the Local Authority, those who have been eligible for Free School Meals, at any point in the last six years and for children whose parents are currently serving in the armed forces.